Yahya-rabii/FinaNet--Demo/README.md

 4. Download and add the `google-services.json` file from the firebase project you created earlier and add it to the project under **app** folder.

-5. build APK of the project or create a divase on the included emulatur.
+5. build APK of the project or create a device on the included emulatur.

 10. Run the project into the emulator or your physical device.